 Testing

 The answer is a resounding YES!
 Students would never consider walking in to a class to take a test and expect to do well without studying.
 The same goes for standardized testing!
 Students should spend time every week using Khan Academy to prepare for these standardized tests.
 Doing a little at a time is much better than cramming all at once.
-Mrs. McAnally also has some study materials in her office for the SAT.
+There are study materials in the office for the SAT.
 These can be checked out from Mrs. Nuzzo in the school library on a first-come, first-served basis.
 Both Khan Academy and the study books provide full-length practice tests for students.
 These tests will allow students to see what their current scores would be and what they still need to study to improve their scores.

 The SAT and PSAT tests have five sections – English Grammar and Rhetoric, Reading, Math with Calculator, and Math without Calculator.
 There is also a writing section at the end of the test.
 The tests are scored by providing an overall score on the English, Reading, and Writing sections called ERW, and the math sections are combined for a math overall score.
 The scores are added together to figure the overall composite score.
 The State of Illinois benchmarks are 540 for each section on the SAT.
 PSAT 9 benchmarks are 410 for ERW and 450 for Math.
 PSAT 10 benchmarks are 430 for ERW and 480 for Math.